 The Best Hotels in Baku, Azerbaijan

 One of the best things about traveling in Azerbaijan: Baku hotels are some of the most gorgeous ones in the country as many of them offer beautiful views of the city skyline!
 The best area to stay in Baku is at the heart of Icherisheher, the Old City.
 Having your base there means you’ll be within walking distance of most attractions in Baku and just a short taxi ride away from the other ones.
-There are tons of amazing hotels, hostels, and Airbnbs in this city.
+There are tons of amazing hotels and hostels in this city.
 My top picks are below.

 ($$$) Luxury recommendation: Four Seasons Hotel Baku (⭐ 9.4)

 In my opinion, this is the best place to stay in Baku for the amazing views it offers over the Old City and the Flame Towers.
 Perfectly located right next to the Old City, this 5-star luxury hotel also has a splendid indoor swimming pool and a spa center complete with a sauna and a hammam.
 Their bar and lounge are also spectacular.
 Click here to see their prices & availability